 Compatible with : Android, iOS, Windows

-Free across all platforms, Music Maker Jam has incredibly user friendly interface that not only allows you to make new melodies but also to share your work and discover others’ wors across genres.
+Free across all platforms, Music Maker Jam has an incredibly user-friendly interface that not only allows you to make new melodies but also to share your work and discovers others’ wors across genres.
 Even though used extensively by beginners and novice music producers, you can upgrade to premium to unlock an ever greater variety of instruments and sounds, for more professional use.

 Offering a free trial before you buy a plan, which is relatively pretty cheap, Stagelight is easy and fast.
 Whether it’s starting with beat loops as a beginner or going on to create original songs with vocal tracks, Stagelight has found a user base in all producers with varying skill levels.
-Like GarageBand, Stagelight also offers in-app and online lessons with notes, assignment, overview etc. Or you can also become a teacher and upload your own curriculum.
-Additionally it provides cloud access, a loop-builder, timeline, mixer, track freezer and, easy saving, exporting and sharing.
+Like GarageBand, Stagelight also offers in-app and online lessons with notes, assignments, overview etc. Or you can also become a teacher and upload your own curriculum.
+Additionally, it provides cloud access, a loop-builder, timeline, mixer, track freezer, and easy saving, exporting and sharing.

 4. FL Studio

-FL Studio provides four editions i.e. Fruity edition, Producer edition, Signature Bundle and, All plugins bundle with different features for you to choose your best fit from, so you only pay for what you use.
-As old as GarageBand, FL Studio sports features almost similar to GarageBand, but provides a user interface that is even friendlier than GarageBand and is more accessible.
+FL Studio provides four editions i.e. Fruity Edition, Producer Edition, Signature Bundle and, All plugins bundled with different features for you to choose your best fit from, so you only pay for what you use.
+As old as GarageBand, FL Studio sports features almost similar to GarageBand but provides a user interface that is even friendlier than GarageBand and is more accessible.
 You can also use the trial version before buying, which is equivalent to the All plugins bundle, and allows you to save your projects too, but you’ll have to purchase the version if you want to re-open saved projects.

 Not exactly free, Reaper is still much more affordable than a majority of digital audio workstations out there.
 Even though it doesn’t have a built-in sound Library, it is compatible with a range of file types.
 It offers a full multi-track audio and MIDI recording, along with mixing, processing, editing, etc. Additionally it also provides an open-sourced compatibility with plugin formats.
 It also offers a 60 day free trial for those who like to try out before buying.